-Priority 7 - Effective Governance and ResourcesThe Council's Commitments
+Priority 7 - Effective Governance and Resources

 - Ensure that strong governance is in place to measure and monitor performance through the Council's committee structures. - Continue to review and monitor internal and external resources to ensure that performance targets are met and to ensure that the Council is compliant with legal requirements.